 He and Margaret are buried together at Lafayette Memorial Park, Brier Hill, Fayette County.

 ~ Daughter Beatrice Rebecca (McKnight) Newhouse ~

-The Newhouses lived in Grindstone, Fayette County, and moved to Waynesburg, Greene County, where they were members of the First Church of the Nazarene.
+In 1991, the Newhouses relocated to Waynesburg, Greene County, where they were members of the First Church of the Nazarene.